-He started directing as well in the mid 1940s, but things started to pick up for Guest after his wife, Yolande Donlan, An American actress whom he married in 1954, persuaded him to take on the job of directing a Quatarmass film (Guest apparently didn't like science fiction and wasn't going to accept).
-The films (the Quatarmass Xperiment was followed by Quatarmass 2) repeated the success of the TV series, adn launched Guest on a number of films over the next 10 years or so which deserve looking at in more detail.
+He started directing as well in the mid 1940s, but things started to pick up for Guest after his wife, Yolande Donlan, an American actress whom he married in 1954, persuaded him to take on the job of directing a Quatarmass film (Guest apparently didn't like science fiction and wasn't going to accept).
+The films (the Quatarmass Xperiment was followed by Quatarmass 2) repeated the success of the TV series, and launched Guest on a number of films over the next 10 years or so which deserve looking at in more detail

 Bongo is pushed by Johnny into appearing alongside an ageing American star, Dixie Collins (Guest's wife, Yolande Donlan, who features in a number of his films), but this backfires on him as she takes him under her wing and soon manages to expose Johnny's exploitative contract with Bongo.
 As the latter goes from success to success, Johnny inevitably ends up back where he started but, never one to feel self-pity, he dusts himself down and seeks another opportunity.